2026

 90.

-Mee-Hae Kim, Yoshiko Sawada, Masahito
+Mee-Hae Kim, Yoshiko Sawada, Masahito Taya,

-Taya, and Masahiro Kino-oka, gInfluence of Surface
+and Masahiro Kino-oka, “Influence of Surface

 Topography on the Human Epithelial Cell Response to Micropatterned

-Substrates with Convex and Concave Architecturesh, J. Biol.
+J. Biol.
 Eng., Vol. 8, 13 (2014).

 91.